MA, Higher Ed Leadership

 Step 3 | Prepare Your Documents

-After creating your Cal State Apply profile, keep in mind that you will need to prepare the three following required documents before the document deadline, which is April 1, 2023.
+After creating your Cal State Apply profile, keep in mind that you will need to prepare the three following required documents before the document deadline, April 1, 2024.

 Create a PDF or Word version of your most recent resume that highlights your professional and leadership experience.